pkepley/pkepley.github.io/_posts/2020-10-24-HPI_Chorus.md

 tag: [audio, d3, FRED]
 ---

+Have you ever wondered what housing price indices would sound like if they were converted to music?
+Planet Money already answered that.
+But what if that music was *worse*?
 In this post, I'll look at the result of converting state-level Housing Price Indices into music for each of the 50 states.
 Also, I'll combine the HPI by region to get a sort of HPI chorus.

 ## Background
 Over the past few years, I've listened to a pretty good chunk of the